ameyghan/StackOBotCPP/README.md

 # StackOBotCPP
-Epic's StackOBot converted entirely to C++ with some additional gameplay functionality such as jetpack timer and cooldown.
+Epic's StackOBot converted entirely to C++ with some additional functionality such as custom on-screen logging, delegate wrappers, jetpack timer with cooldown.
 Works only with Unreal Engine 5 EA (Early Access) and above.